 Parenting can be a major part of life after a spinal cord injury.
-I came across the article below from the most recent issue of Life in Action magazine and wanted to share it with you all.
+I came across the article below from the most recent issue of Life in Action magazine.
+And I wanted to share it with you all.
 They are looking for research participants for an exciting new study on parenting after SCI.
 You can read all the details below!

 The history of the public’s perspective toward parenting with a disability is at best troubling, if not altogether disturbing.
 Efforts to prevent people with disabilities from having kids via neutering have occurred — even in the last 50 years.
-In January 2012, a North Carolina task force acknowledged involuntary sterilization nationally, including 7,600 people in that state between 1929 and 1974.
-Many of those sterilized were chosen because they had disabilities.
+In January 2012, a North Carolina task force acknowledged involuntary sterilization nationally.
+That includes 7,600 people in that state between 1929 and 1974.
+They chose many of those sterilized because they had disabilities.
 Even today, social stigma results in bias against the appropriateness of individuals with disabilities having kids.

-The few resources that do exist to encourage parents with disabilities often rely on a medical model of disability, which insinuates parental inability.
-Rather than a person-centered focus with consideration of disability, parents are directed to doctors, OTs, and other professionals, as if they know best how those parents should raise their own kids.
-Adjustment to parenting is a task for anyone, and parents with disabilities may in fact have an advantage thanks to the skills they learned adapting to their disabilities.
+The few resources that do exist to encourage parents with disabilities often rely on a medical model of disability.
+And that insinuates parental inability.
+Rather than a person-centered focus with consideration of disability, parents are directed to doctors, OTs, and other professionals.
+As if they know best how those parents should raise their own kids.
+Adjustment to parenting is a task for anyone.
+And parents with disabilities may in fact have an advantage thanks to the skills they learned adapting to their disabilities.

-Looking over the existing research, it is hard not to be struck by how incomplete and uninformative it is.
-Parents with disabilities shouldn’t be simply lumped into one group, and each parent, perhaps despite disability, possesses his or her individual strengths and weaknesses.
+Looking over the existing research, it is hard not to feel struck by how incomplete and uninformative it is.
+They shouldn’t simply lump parents with disabilities into one group, and each parent, perhaps despite disability, possesses his or her individual strengths and weaknesses.
 A current study at the University of Wisconsin-Madison aims to help correct that by identifying specific effects that the presence and symptoms of SCI have on the ability to parent.

 The study will utilize the World Health Organization’s International Classification of Functioning to identify specific symptoms of SCI and analyze parenting tasks within the scope of SCI-related abilities.
 The results hope to reveal how SCI-specific variables may or may not influence the parenting role.